Over 65 Years of Estate Planning Experience

 Estate planning does not have to be an expensive or complicated process.
 For about the cost of a weekend getaway, most families can have the peace of mind and assurance that their needs will be handled, in the event of a crisis.
-Get started by downloading free legal guides or scheduling a consultation.
+Get started by downloading one of our free legal guides or scheduling a consultation.

 Do You Need a Will or Trust?

 A will or trust is important for everyone – regardless of age, marital status, financial status, in good or poor health with the legal documents they need to protect themselves and their loved ones, because accidents and unexpected illnesses can happen to anyone.

 Many people do not understand the difference between a Will and a Trust, or unknowingly, may think that one costs substantially more than another.
 The most common misconception is that a trust is only for wealth families.
 However, there are many instances where a trust can better serve your needs, while you are living, and after you pass.
 The Maryland estate planning attorneys at Frame & Frame discuss your specific situation and make recommendations on which tools would best serve your unique needs.

 Although a will can serve some needs, the estate planning attorneys at Frame & Frame Attorneys at Law are able to help you consider a wider variety of possibilities that may arise and ensure your wishes are carried out, in the event of incapacitation or death.
 Our attorneys will help you understand the difference between a will and a trust and determine which legal instrument will best serve your needs.
 We can also help you avoid some of the most common estate planning mistakes.

 Your attorney will serve as your legal guide and trusted advisor to answer all of your questions.
 In addition, we also have a list of the most commonly asked questions about estate planning, along with an entire video library you can review, at your leisure, to get answers to your estate planning questions.
 View this video to get answers to the most common questions about estate planning.